-The Doreen Smart National Scholarship (named after the Association’s founder) was established in 1997 for training and learning opportunities which contribute to AAPNZ members’ personal and/or professional development.
+The Doreen Smart National Scholarship (named after the Association’s founder) was established in 1997 for training and learning opportunities which contribute to AdmiNZ members’ personal and/or professional development.

-National scholarships will be awarded annually by the NET after advice from the Professional Development Sub-Committee (PDSC) who manages this process for AAPNZ.
+National scholarships will be awarded annually by the AdmiNZ Board after advice from the Professional Development Sub-Committee (PDSC) who manages this process for AdmiNZ.

 A member can only apply for one scholarship in any one year.
 If successful, the member may not apply for the scholarship in any two consecutive years, or more than once for the same course of study.